kiquetal/production-ready-serverless-framework/README.md

    - In v3, stage was defined at the provider level: `provider.stage`
    - In v4, stage is now a top-level property: `stage: dev`
    - This change allows for more consistent stage handling across the framework
+   - In this project, we use variable substitution to allow command-line specification: `stage: ${opt:stage, 'dev'}`

 2. **Improved Variables System**:
    - Enhanced variable resolution with better error messages